What, when, where, how and why … who am I?

 1997: I realised that you could get paid for writing them when I had my first feature article published (a piece called The Ghosts of Surrey, if you’re curious – and £20 went much further back then!).

 I also accidently wrote the lyrics to a tune that, just a little over half a decade later, ended up in an indie horror film of the variety you probably wouldn’t want young children to be watching.
-But if you’re really that curious, the film’s called Vampire Diary (2006).
+But if you’re really that curious, the film’s called Vampire Diary (2006; Rating: 18+).

 All from a pen, a rickety old word processor, and certain words strung together in some sort of order.

 2005–present: Publishers, businesses and organisations hire me to work on theirs: copyediting, proofreading and sometimes even writing** them.

 When I’m not working, you might find me on a yoga mat, talking to a cat, or tour guiding in a London cemetery.